Once numbering in the tens of millions, sage-grouse populations today have decreased drastically as a result of development and habitat loss.

 Sagebrush Steppe: Good for Sage-Grouse, Mule Deer, and People

-The sage-grouse depends on large expanses of health sagebrush steppe.
+The sage-grouse depends on large expanses of healthy sagebrush steppe.
 This habitat dominates much of the West’s countryside, thriving in the arid deserts through dry, hot summers and cold winters.
 The sagebrush is one of the dominant plants in the steppe and provides food and shelter for many species.
-Besides the sage-grouse, the sagebrush steppe provides habitat for 350 other species including mule deer, pronghorn antelope and elk and numerous nongame animals.
-These lands also provide significant public opportunity for hunting and other recreational activities like hiking, biking, and camping.
+Besides the sage-grouse, the sagebrush steppe provides habitat for 350 other species including mule deer, pronghorn antelope and elk, and numerous nongame animals.
+These lands also provide a significant public opportunity for hunting and other recreational activities like hiking, biking, and camping.

 States & Federal Government Work Together to Protect Sage-Grouse